Lame Ducks: Presidents, Amendments, and Sessions

-It's supposed to be approved by October 1, but it usually doesn't, especially in an election year.
+That's especially bad if the federal budget has not yet been approved.
+It's supposed to be approved by October 1, but it usually isn’t, especially in an election year.
 Often Congress will approve emergency contingency funding, just to keep the government in business until after the election.
 Then, the lame duck session continues the emergency funding until the new officials take office.

 Other times fiscal policy is deliberately delayed until after the election.
-That protects Congress members up for re-election from voters.
-That violates the intent of the Constitution.
-That's because lame duck members are no longer accountable.
+That protects Congress members up for re-election from voters but violates the intent of the Constitution.
+Lame duck members are no longer accountable.
 A Senator who was voted out of office can vote for a bill they know their constituents wouldn't like.
-(Source: "The Implications of Regular Lame-Duck Sessions in Congress for Representative Government," The Heritage Foundation, September 6, 2016.)

 The expression originated in 18th-century London.
 It referred to someone who could not pay his loans.
 It also referred to a stockbroker who couldn't pay his losses.
 He had to "waddle out of the alley like a lame duck."
-(Source: "The Origin of Lame Duck," Denver Post, January 1, 2009.)
+For that reason, the term lame duck can also refer to anyone who is ineffectual.

-In politics, President Lincoln first used the phrase lame duck when referring to outgoing President Calvin Coolidge.
+In politics, President Abraham Lincoln first used the phrase lame duck when referring to outgoing President Calvin Coolidge.
 He said, "[a] senator or representative out of business is a sort of lame duck.
 He has to be provided for."